Tendai: Tendai Esotericism (Taimitsu)

-One of the adaptations by the Tendai school was the introduction of esoteric Buddhist practice into Tendai Buddhism.
-This was originally known as “the shingon (or mikkyō) of the Tendai lineages” and was later named Taimitsu "Tendai Esotericism" (台密), distinguishing it from the Shingon (Mantra) school, which is known as “Tōmitsu” (東密, literally, “the esotericism of the Tōji lineages”).

-Taimitsu claims that through the chanting of mantras, maintaining mudras, and performing certain meditations using mandalas (known as "the three mysteries"), one is able to see that the sense experiences are the teachings of Buddha, have faith that they are inherently an enlightened being, and can attain buddhahood within this very body.
+A key element of Tendai is esoteric Buddhist practice and theory.
+This was originally known as "the shingon (or mikkyō) of the Tendai lineages" and was later named Taimitsu ("Tendai Esotericism", 台密), distinguishing it from the Shingon (Mantra) school, which is known as "Tōmitsu" (東密, literally, "the esotericism of the Tōji lineages").
+Taimitsu, as a form of East Asian Esoteric Buddhism, holds that by making use of mantras, mudras, and mandalas (known as "the three mysteries"), one is able to attain Buddhahood within this very body.
 Eventually, these esoteric rituals came to be considered of equal importance with the teachings of the Lotus Sutra, which was also seen as an esoteric sutra (but only "in principle", not "in practice", since it did not include the practice of the three mysteries).

-The origins of Taimitsu are found in Chinese Esoteric Buddhism similar to the lineage of Kūkai, and Saichō's disciples were encouraged to study under him.
-As a result, Tendai esoteric ritual bears much in common with Shingon, though the underlying doctrines differ.
-Regarding textual basis, while Shingon mainly uses the Mahavairocana Tantra and the Vajrasekhara Sutra (seeing these as the highest and most superior texts), Tendai uses a larger corpus of texts to understand and practice esoteric Buddhism.
+The origins of Taimitsu are found in Chinese Esoteric Buddhism.
+As a result, Tendai esoteric ritual bears much in common with Shingon, though some of the underlying doctrines and practices differ.
+Regarding textual basis, while Shingon mainly uses the Mahavairocana Tantra and the Vajrasekhara Sutra (seeing these as the highest and most superior texts), Tendai uses a larger corpus of texts, including the Lotus Sutra and esoteric Lotus Sutra texts.
 Other differences mainly relate to lineages and outlook.
 There are several lineages of Taimitsu, the main ones being the Sanmon 山門 (Mountain branch of Ennin's lineage, which has a further 13 sub-branches) and Jimon 寺門 (Temple branch of Enchin's lineage, which is more unified).